 In selection of training providers:

-Professional development training providers who wish to be approved to provide preparatory training for one or more of the micro-credentials must apply to Campus Compact for approval.
-Decisions to approve trainings will be made by Campus Compact staff based on the quality of the training content, the qualifications and skill of the facilitator(s), and the extent to which the content directly relates to the core competencies of the micro-credential to which it applies.
-Note: Participation in trainings is not required for individuals wishing to earn micro-credentials but may be useful as a means of enhancing knowledge, skills, and experience in specific competency areas.
+Professional development training providers who wish to be approved to provide preparatory training for one or more of the core competency credentials must apply to Campus Compact for approval.
+Decisions to approve trainings will be made by Campus Compact staff based on the quality of the training content, the qualifications and skill of the facilitator(s), and the extent to which the content directly relates to the core competencies of the credential to which it applies.
+Note: Participation in trainings is not required for individuals wishing to earn credentials but may be useful as a means of enhancing knowledge, skills, and experience in specific competency areas.